Flanders

 we shall not sleep."

 On the Eleventh Hour of the Eleventh Day of the Eleventh Month, The First World War ended.
 Thousands had died; thousands more had been injured and scarred by their experiences.
 The men and women who had survived returned to their homes.
 For them though, the world would never be the same.
-People at home had learned to manage without them and, all over Britain, and its Empire, there were men and women, old beyond their years, trying to fit back into an unrecognisable normality.
+People at home had learned to manage without them and, all over Britain, and its Empire, there were men and women, old beyond their years, trying to fit back into an unrecognizable normality.

 "And now the torch and Poppy red